Submitted by ronja on Thu, 06/02/2022 - 00:24

 It’s much harder for your association to get the attention of your members than your employees.
 Employees have to participate, but for members, their time and membership are discretionary.

-When reaching out to recruit members to participate in the change management process, some members are keenly interested in contributing while others are reticent or disinterested.
-Involve expert communicators that can help reach as many members as possible.
+When reaching out to recruit members to participate in the change management process, some members express keen interest in contributing, while others demonstrate reticence or disinterest.
+Involve expert communicators who can help reach as many members as possible.
 Make the communications far more focused on the member than the solution.
 Focus on the benefit to the member, not the perks of the new tool.

 Challenges With Change Management

-User acceptance problems happen when a beautiful membership site or feature is created without the end-user and use case in mind.
-It can be built with the smartest, most well-intentioned people, but without really understanding your client persona and getting feedback on feature demos throughout an interactive process, you end up with a tool that your members don’t want to use because it doesn’t solve their problems.
+When a beautiful membership site or feature is created without considering the end user and use case, user acceptance problems occur.
+The smartest, most well-intentioned people can build it, but without truly understanding your client persona and obtaining feedback on feature demos throughout an interactive process, you create a tool that your members don’t want to use because it doesn’t solve their problems.

 Onboarding Members To The New Membership Site